 Why Mobile Money?

 Kenyan solar energy company, M-Kopa is one of those who use the pay-as-you-go business model.
-As at January 2018 it had connected 600,000 homes in to solar power.
+As of January 2018, it had connected 600,000 homes to solar power.
 The company which was founded in 2011 by Nick Hughes, Chad Larson, and Jesse Moore had sold about 400,000 systems in Kenya, Tanzania, and Uganda by end of 2016.
 So far the startup has raised about $162 million between 2011 and 2018 with its latest round being $10m from CDC Group.

-M-Kopa uses the pay-as-you-go business model enabling customers pay installmentally using M-Pesa.
-It recently signed a deal with Mastercard that allows customers pay using the Masterpass QR codes.
+M-Kopa uses the pay-as-you-go business model enabling customers to pay in installments using M-Pesa.
+It recently signed a deal with Mastercard that allows customers to pay using the Masterpass QR codes.
 Customers pay $35 upfront for its solar kits which includes a solar panel, two LED bulbs, an LED flashlight, a rechargeable radio, and adaptors for charging a phone.
 They then pay about 45 cents daily for a year after which the solar kits become theirs.

 Another solar company operating in West Africa, Lumos Global was founded in Israel in 2012 by Nir Marom and Davidi Vortman.
 The company raised a $90 million funding in 2016 from OPIC and PRIF to provide its solar systems in Nigeria.

 The company has partnered with MTN in Nigeria to enable customers to make installment payments using their mobile phone credit.
 This payment is done for about 5 years after paying an initial commitment fee which gives them access to the solar system.
 The customer then owns the system after completing the installment payments.